nsokolnikov/pass-extension/README.md

 Generation:

 The password is generated starting with the master password.
 The salt and password are concatenated and zero-padded to the desired length.
-Then, that hash is converted into base n, where n is the amount of unique characters to generate.
+This value is hashed.
+Then, that hash is converted into base n, where n is the amountof unique characters to generate.
 All the required sets from the descriptor are concatenated into one array of length n.
 Each digit of the hash is looked up in the character table and put together to form the password.
 The result is trimmed to a user-specified length and outputted.